Vehmloewff/jikno-backend-api/README.md

 When you run this page it will create a new row in `members`.

+Note: I use [sequelpro](https://github.com/sequelpro/sequelpro) to manage and view the sql tables on my machine.

 Rember: When you update a param, action, or response in the api, you must update `guide.txt`.

 # License